Nyxxa Moonthorn (Level 19 Elf Adept/Rogue)

 Battlefield Etiquette

-After you have fought beside a martial artist for an encounter, battled against them, or observed them for at least 10 minutes, you gain advantage on Charisma checks against them.
+After you have fought beside a martial artist for an encounter, battled against them, or observed them for at least 10 minutes, you gain Advantage on Charisma checks against them.
 Any creature proficient in at least one combat maneuver tradition is considered to be a martial artist.

 Insightful Intuition